ejgallego/coq-lsp/README.md

 --std`.
 Note that `--std` is needed otherwise eglot will choke due to extra messages.

+## Roadmap

+For now the main focus of the project to write clean and maintainable code, and to provide a smooth user experience.

+A core goal at this stage is to provide feedback upstream so the Coq API can be tailored to provide a good interactive experience.

+For the planned first release, we hope to provide a reasonable implementation of core LSP features, editor support in VS Code.

+### Code organization

+`coq-lsp` consists of several components:

+- `coq-serapi`: [vendored] improved utility functions to handle Coq AST
+- `coq`: Utility library / abstracted Coq API.
+This is the main entry point for communication with Coq.
+- `fleche`: incremental document processing backend.
+Exposes a generic API, but closely modelled to match LSP methods
+- `lsp`: small generic LSP utilities, at some point to be replaced by a generic lib
+- `controller`: LSP controller, a thin layer translating LSP transport layer to `flèche` surface API.

 ## Licensing information

 The license for this project is LGPL 2.1 (or GPL 3+ as stated in the LGPL 2.1).